Two explicit Skorokhod embeddings for simple symmetric random walk: Introduction

 Clearly if $\SEP(\bF,\mu)\neq \emptyset$ then $\mu\in \cM_0(\bZ)$.
 For embeddings in a Brownian motion, the analogue of \eqref{eq:SEPdef} has a solution if and only if $\mu\in \cM_0(\bR)$.
 However, in the present setup, the reverse implication depends on the filtration $\bF$.
 If we consider the natural filtration $\bF^S=(\cF^S_t:t\geq 0)$ where $\cF^S_t=\sigma(S_u:u\leq t)$, then \citet{CoxObloj2008:ClassesofMeasures} showed that the set of probability measures $\mu$ on $\mathbb{Z}$ for which $\SEP(\bF^S,\mu)\neq \emptyset$ is a fractal subset of $\cM_0(\bZ)$.
 In contrast, \citet{Rost1971:Markoff} and \citet{Dinges1974:Stopping} showed how to solve the SEP using randomized stopping times, so that if $\bF$ is rich enough then $\SEP(\bF,\mu)\neq \emptyset$ for all $\mu\in \cM_0(\bZ)$.
 We note also that the introduction of external randomness is natural from the point of view of applications.
 In the casino model of \citet{Barberis2012:Casino} mentioned above, \citet{HeHuOblojZhou2016:Randomization} and \citet{HendersonHobsonTse14} showed that the gambler is strictly better off when she uses extra randomness, such as a coin toss, in her stopping strategy instead of relying on $\tau\in \cT(\bF^S)$.
 Similarly, randomized stopping times are useful in solving optimal stopping problems, see e.g.\ \citet{BelomestnyKraetschmer2014:OptimalStopping} and \citet{HeEtal2014:StoppingStrategies}.

 Our contribution is to give two new constructions of $\tau\in \SEP(\bF,\mu)$ with certain desirable optimality properties.
-Our first construction, in Section \ref{se:RanodmizedPI} below, has minimal (Markovian) dependence property: decision to stop only depends on the current state of $S$ and an independent coin toss.
+Our first construction, in Section \ref{se:RanodmizedPI} below, has minimal (Markovian) dependence property: a decision to stop only depends on the current state of $S$ and an independent coin toss.
 The coins are suitably biased, with state dependent probabilities, which can be readily computed using an explicit algorithm we provide.
 Such a strategy is easy to compute and easy to implement, which is important for applications, e.g.\ to justify its use by economic agents, see \citet{HeHuOblojZhou2016:Randomization}.
+We also link our construction to the embedding in \citet{CoxHobsonObloj:11} and show that the former corresponds to a suitable projection of the latter.
 Our second construction, presented in Section \ref{se:AYlikeStoppingTimes}, is a discrete--time analogue of the \citet{AzemaYor1979} embedding.
-It is also explicit and its applied appeal lies in the fact that it requires significantly less coin tossing than the first embedding.
-More importantly however, it has an inherent probabilistic interest: it maximizes $\bP(\max_{t\leq \tau}S_t\geq x)$, simultaneously for all $x\in \bR$, among all $\tau\in \cT(\bF)$, attaining the classical \citet{BlackwellDubins1963:AConverse} bound for $x\in \bN$.
+It is also explicit and its first appeal lies in the fact that it only stops when the loss, relative to the last maximum, gets too large.
+It also has an inherent probabilistic interest: it maximizes $\bP(\max_{t\leq \tau}S_t\geq x)$, simultaneously for all $x\in \bR$, among all $\tau\in \cT(\bF)$, attaining the classical \citet{BlackwellDubins1963:AConverse} bound for $x\in \bN$.
 We conclude the paper with explicit examples worked out in Section \ref{se:Example}.